dreamcatcher-tech/napps/generator/MAP_INSTRUCTIONS.md

     level tests.
 Do not include sub-steps inside the test.
 Tests do not need an info note due to the description of the test being informative enough.
 - Add a short rationale note (`ℹ`) beneath each item.
-- Skip low-level internal files that aren’t architecturally important.
+- Skip files that aren't architecturally important.
+These are files that could be replaced without materially affecting the project's core structure or purpose.
+Architecturally important files are those that:
+  - Shape the system's overall design or domain logic
+  - Define core functionality
+  - Handle critical flows
+  - Directly influence how components are structured or interact
-- Exclude `PROJECT_MAP.md` from its own map.
+- Exclude `MAP.txt` from its own map.
 - Exclude `vendor-docs` details deeper than just the folder names, as the details are not within our control, being vendor supplied..
 - Never mention anything about any files that have been omitted from the map.